an Impero survey reveals why blocking isn’t the answer to internet safety in schools

 how to adopt a monitored approach to e-safety in schools

 As the concerns over the risks of online learning grow, it’s inevitable that many will turn to blocking to ensure e-safety in schools.
-Relying on website blocks is quickly being recognised as the wrong approach, proving ineffective and limiting.
+Relying on website blocks is quickly being recognized as the wrong approach, proving ineffective and limiting.
 Although we want young people to learn how to navigate the web safely, we expect them to do this without affording them the opportunity.
 Equally, how can students make full use of online resources if blocking, whether directly or indirectly, prevents access to useful sites?

 Impero Education Pro’s e-safety features include a comprehensive key word dictionary.
-It cleverly highlights when a student types a word, phrase or acronym that may suggest cyberbullying, inappropriate behaviour or those at potential risk.
+It cleverly highlights when a student types a word, phrase or acronym that may suggest cyberbullying, inappropriate behavior or those at potential risk.
 With this, schools can be assured that their students’ online activity is being closely monitored, without restricting their ability to learn and explore the internet safely.

 Questions around cyberbullying and trolling were also put to the students, revealing that thirty-five per cent have been bullied, made fun of, or ‘trolled’ online.
 It can be difficult for young people to voice their concerns, particularly when they are a victim of abuse; vulnerable young people often feel isolated and unable to speak out.
 Providing an anonymous method of disclosure, such as Impero Education Pro’s Confide system, gives those students a voice.
 Available in the latest version of Impero Education Pro, the Confide system enables students to report a bullying concern, either about themselves or another pupil, with a member of staff.